-There were no changes to the key management personnel (KMP) during the reporting year.
+Other than the above there were no changes to the key management personnel (KMP) during the reporting year.

 Remuneration Policy:

 The Company, at its 2009 AGM, empowered the board to pay up to a maximum of \$80,000 in total remuneration to Non Executive Directors per annum.
 The Company determines the proportion and manner of remuneration to be paid to each individual Non Executive Director.